Macedonian nationalism: Late 19th century and early 20th century

-The first assertions of Macedonian nationalism arose in the second half of the 19th century.
-The origins of the definition of an ethnic Slav Macedonian identity arose from the writings of Gjorgjija Pulevski in the 1870s and 1880s, who identified the existence of a distinct "Slavic Macedonian" language and expressed the idea that the Macedonians were a distinct people.
+The first documented assertions of Macedonian nationalism arose in the second half of the 19th century.
+According to Petko Slaveykov in the article "The Macedonian Question" in his newspaper Makedoniya in 1871, some young intellectuals from Macedonia were claiming that they are not Bulgarians, but they are rather Macedonians, descendants of the ancient Macedonians.
+Another basis on which they distinguished themselves from Bulgarians was that Macedonians were pure Slavs, while the Bulgarians were Tatars.
+Furthermore, they believed that the Bulgarian Exarchate is as oppressive as the Greek Patriarchate in terms of local ecclesiastic and scholarly matters.
+In a letter written to the Bulgarian Exarch in February 1874, Slaveykov reports that discontent with the current situation "has given birth among local patriots to the disastrous idea of working independently on the advancement of their own local dialect and what’s more, of their own, separate Macedonian church leadership."
+Per Slaveykov, the main task of his newspaper during the 1870s, was to educate such misguided Grecomans there, who he called Macedonists.
+The origins of the definition of an ethnic Macedonian identity arose from the writings of Gjorgjija Pulevski in the 1870s and 1880s, who identified the existence of a distinct "Slavic Macedonian" language and expressed the idea that the Macedonians were a distinct people.
+By 1875, the publications began to shift the movement from anti‑Hellenization struggle to a Bulgarian‑Macedonian confrontation.
 Pulevski analyzed the folk histories of the Slavic Macedonian people, in which he concluded that Slavic Macedonians were ethnically linked to the people of the ancient Kingdom of Macedonia of Philip II and Alexander the Great, based on the claim that ancient Macedonians were Slavic, and modern-day Slavic Macedonians were their descendants.
 The Macedonian myth of Alexander the Great appeared in two documents related to the Kresna Uprising in 1878, whose authenticity is disputed by Bulgarian historians.
 In one of them the revolutionaries, including Pulevski himself, saw themselves as heirs of the army of Alexander of Macedon and were prepared to shed their blood as he once did.
-However, Slavic Macedonians' self-identification and nationalist loyalties remained ambiguous in the late 19th century.
-It is not wondering that, drawing on the same arguments, some earlier Bulgarian "revivalists" claimed that the Ancient Macedonians were Bulgarian.
+Drawing on the same arguments, some earlier Bulgarian "revivalists" claimed that the ancient Macedonians were Bulgarians.
+Pulevski viewed Macedonians' identity as being a regional phenomenon (similar to Herzegovinians and Thracians).
+Once calling himself a "Serbian patriot", another time a "Bulgarian from the village of Galicnik", he also identified the Slavic Macedonian language as being related to the "Old Bulgarian language" as well as being a "Serbo-Albanian language".
+Pulevski's numerous identifications reveal the absence of a clear ethnic sense in a part of the local Slavic population.
+In 1892, Pulevski largely completed the first "Slavic-Macedonian General History", with a manuscript of over 1,700 pages.
+According to the book, the ancient Macedonians were Slavic people and the Macedonian Slavs were native to the Balkans, in contrast of the Bulgarians and the Serbs, who came there centuries later.